Equal Voter Democratic World

-system (district elections) do not fall under this specific banner, because almost 40% of the voters do not receive representation (except by the winner); these
+system do not fall under this specific banner, because on average some 40% of the voters do not receive actual representation in district voting.

-The following map of the world shows the three varying degrees of equal representation in the world.
-The first form in dark green shows the few nations that make the voters' choice be the only vote that matters.
+The following map of the world shows three varying degrees of equal representation in the world.
+The primary level in dark green shows the few nations that make the voters' choice be the only vote that matters, and have each vote directly translated into representatives.
 As you can see, the majority of these nations are found in Europe (but not exclusively).

 Sources used to compile this graph based on 2005 data from: CIA

 World Factbook, Worldpolicy.org, NationMaster.com , and WPmap.
-As disclaimer, not all nations may deliver in reality what on paper is their official governmental format.
+Disclaimer: Not all nations may deliver in reality what on paper is their official governmental format.
+Also, recent political changes, such as occurred in the Middle-East are not shown.

-second form of equal representation is taken up by nations with proportional elections that additionally have presidential elections also, shown in lighter green.
-As a specific mix of proportional plus district elections.
+secondary level of equal representation is taken up by those nations that have proportional elections but additionally have presidential elections.
+They are shown in lighter green.
+Presidential elections are not proportional elections: They a specific mix of proportional plus district elections.
 Central-American,